 Sexual harassment is a form of unlawful gender (sex) discrimination.
 It may involve harassment of women by men, harassment of men by women, and harassment between persons of the same sex.
 Sexual harassment is made unlawful by Title VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, and Michigan's Elliott-Larsen Civil Rights Act.
 The University and the law also prohibit retaliation against persons who complain about alleged sexual harassment or who cooperate in an investigation of reported sexual harassment.

-This Policy applies to all members of the University community-faculty, staff, and students.
+This Policy applies to all members of the University community-faculty, staff, and students This policy also exhibits sexual harassment by third parties towards members of the University community.

 II.
 PROHIBITION